ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 > > ~~~
 > > {: .source}
 > >
-> > This makes sure that every thread has their own private copy of j to be used for the inner for loop.
+> > This makes sure that every thread has their own private copy of `j` to be used for the inner for loop.
 > {: .solution}
 {: .challenge}

+## Re-entrant functions

-This leads to a very important idea, the concept of reentrant functions.
+This leads to a very important idea, the concept of re-entrant functions.
 You need to be aware when writing multi-threaded programs whether functions you are using are reentrant or not.
 A classic example where this happens is when generating random numbers.
 These functions maintain state between calls to them.
 If they aren't written to be reentrant, then that internal state can get mixed up by multiple threads calling them at the same time.

 > ## Time/threads?
 > What happens to the run time as you change the number of threads available?